MarvellEmbeddedProcessors/dao/doc/guides/prog_guide/liquid_crypto_lib.rst

 	* KMAC128 and KMAC256 operations are supported in XOF=False mode.
 	* cSHAKE128 and cSHAKE256 operations are supported in XOF=True mode.
+	* AES-CMAC creates a 16 byte MAC by default; when MACs less than 16 bytes are requested, the output is truncated.

 AEAD Algorithms
 +++++++++++++++